Baked Dover Sole Rollatini are fish fillets, filled with Italian seasoned breadcrumbs and Parmigiano cheese, rolled & baked in a lemon-wine sauce!

 How To Make Dover Sole Rollatini

-First, make the filling by mixing the breadcrumbs, shredded Parmesan cheese, lemon zest, fresh Italian parsley, and oregano together in a small bowl.
-Add 4 Tablespoons of olive oil and mix breadcrumbs until all the ingredients are coated.
+Make the filling by mixing breadcrumbs, shredded Parmesan cheese, lemon zest, fresh Italian parsley, and oregano together in a small bowl.
+Add 4 Tablespoons of olive oil and stir to mix until all the ingredients are coated.

 Bread crumbs, lemon zest, and spices in mixing bowl